alexiscolin/hepic-app/README.md

 * You have thousands of images and need to dynamically reference their paths.
 * Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

+## Store

+Hepic app store management is made by following one rule: **all that need to be share between two components (excepts for direct linking from a child) needs to be coded inside the store**.
+This allows us to ensure the constent reliability on data across all components and let us create a two way binding simulation.

+Here, the store is built thanks to VueX store modules.

 ## Build Setup

 ``` bash